-David Schweikert is serving his fourth term in the United States Congress.
+David Schweikert is serving his fifth term in the United States Congress.
 He holds a seat on the Ways and Means Committee, having previously served on the Financial Services Committee.
-He also sits on the bicameral Joint Economic Committee, serving as the Senior House Republican Member, Co-Chairs the Valley Fever Task force with House Majority Leader Kevin McCarthy, and is the Republican Co-Chair of the Blockchain Caucus, the Tunisia Caucus and the Caucus on Access to Capital and Credit.
+He also sits on the bicameral Joint Economic Committee, serving as the Senior House Republican Member, Co-Chairs the Valley Fever Task force with House Minority Leader Kevin McCarthy, is the Republican Co-Chair of the Blockchain Caucus, Co-Chair of the Tunisia Caucus, and Co-Chair of the Tele Health Caucus.

 A national leader on tribal policy, David draws on a unique background working with Arizona’s tribal communities on important priorities.

 As a strong advocate for efficiencies in the 21st Century economy, David collaborates with entrepreneurs and innovators in Arizona and around the world on ways to increase trade and drive economic growth.
 David has long championed technological innovations as the solution to the problems of over-burdensome government regulations.

-David holds a seat on the Tax Policy Subcommittee, the Social Security Subcommittee and the Human Resources Subcommittee on the House Ways and Means Committee, where he is able to use his expertise in finance and tax policy to lend his voice towards pressing issues such as meaningful tax reform and reducing trade barriers for U.S. businesses.
+David holds a seat on the Tax Policy Subcommittee and Trade Policy Subcommittee on the House Ways and Means Committee, where he is able to use his expertise in finance and tax policy to lend his voice towards pressing issues such as meaningful tax reform and reducing trade barriers for U.S. businesses.

 David Schweikert has always been committed to public service and he has an impressive record as an effective reformer and problem solver.